-- Support of a UE proxy (not in scope for 3GPP).
+- Support of a UE proxy for certain MO and MT services.

+- Support for provisioning and use of UE security credentials.

+- Support of transferring MO/MT data for the corresponding UE with an endpoint proxy on board.

+- Support of satellite selection for MT data transmission based on the S&F monitoring list, if used.

 6.20 Solution #20: Solution on enabling S&F operation and data delivery with only eNB onboard satellite